scholacantorum/public-site/concerts/davinci/index.md

 buyTickets: true
 ---

-The brilliance of Leonardo da Vinci is brought to life through his words and drawings and the stunning visuals of his notebooks in an unforgettable multimedia concert experience.
-Using cutting edge video syncing technology, Schola Cantorum and our orchestra will set a new high-water mark in immersive, mesmerizing choral concertizing.
+Leonardo da Vinci&rsquo;s brilliance is brought to life through his words and drawings.
+Using cutting-edge technology, Schola synchronizes dramatic choral and orchestral music with stunning visuals of Leonardo&rsquo;s notebooks for an unforgettable multimedia experience.

+Leonardo himself, whose genius encompassed both science and art, would be proud of this combination of technology and music!